 Next, connect the black wire to the brass-colored terminal, the white wire to the silver-colored terminal, and the green wire to the green-colored terminal.
 Tighten the terminal screws securely to ensure a good connection.

-In conclusion, wiring a 3 wire 220v welder plug can be done safely and easily by following the wiring diagram and properly identifying wire connections.
 By taking the time to understand the wiring diagram and ensuring a proper installation, you can ensure a safe and reliable power supply for your welder.

 Troubleshooting Common Issues in 220v Welder Plug Wiring